 Mean score of companies in the Public Administration industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2022, Southampton City Council reported total carbon emissions of approximately 11,574,060 kg CO2e, encompassing Scope 1 and Scope 2 emissions.
 This figure reflects a significant reduction from 2021, when total emissions were about 47,742,730 kg CO2e, with Scope 1 emissions at approximately 5,758,340 kg CO2e, Scope 2 at about 6,766,660 kg CO2e, and Scope 3 emissions at approximately 35,217,720 kg CO2e.
 The Council has set ambitious climate commitments, aiming to reduce its CO2 emissions by 40% by 2020, using a baseline from 2010/2011.
 This target applies to both Scope 1 and Scope 2 emissions, demonstrating a proactive approach to climate action.
-Southampton City Council's emissions data is not cascaded from any parent organization, indicating that the reported figures are independently sourced.
-The Council's ongoing efforts and strategies are outlined in their Green City Plan and Climate Change Strategy, which detail their commitment to sustainability and reducing their carbon footprint.
+The Council's emissions data is not cascaded from any parent organization, indicating that these figures are independently reported.
+Overall, Southampton City Council is actively working towards reducing its carbon footprint and addressing climate change through its strategic initiatives and commitments.

 Access structured emissions data, company-specific emission factors, and source documents